ONSdigital/application-profile/README.md

 # Application Profile

+_Working draft._

+The key words must, must not, required, shall, shall not, should, should not, recommended, may, and optional are to be interpreted as described in RFC 2119.

 ## Preamble

 The UK government often [publishes its statistics](https://www.gov.uk/search/research-and-statistics?content_store_document_type=statistics_published&order=updated-newest) in presentational spreadsheets.
 While this succeeds in getting important information into the public domain, we recognise there are still barriers and challenges in accessing and using the data we produce: